-The following vaccinations are available free on the NHS from our practice.
+The following vaccinations are available free on the NHS from at our practice.
+Please fill in the following form

 These vaccines protect against diseases which are considered to be the greatest risk to public health if they were brought into the country.